ibersanoMS/api-management-benchmarking-sample/docs/walk-through.md

 |441|14|
 |436|10|

-Finally, we run a benchmark on a new "release" of our backend application.
-The new version of the API now returns a larger 1,500 byte payload.
-We can from the results that response times have increased significantly, and (assuming these results don't meet our performance objectives) we now know that remediation steps will need to be taken before the new release of our API can be deployed to production.
+Finally, we ran a benchmark on a new "release" of our backend application.
+The new version of the API now returns a larger 1,500 byte payload, and we can see from the results that response times have increased significantly.

 |Throughput (RPS)|Average Response Time (ms)|
 |---|---|
 |361|600|
 |370|518|
 |367|585|

+Assuming these results don't meet our performance objectives, we now know that remediation steps will need to be taken before the new release of our API can be deployed to production.
+For example, we might consider adding [output caching](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-cache), or scaling the App Service or API Management service, or optimizing the payload returned from the application code.
+In any case, we now have the tools to test any remediation approaches (using the same structured, quantitative approach above) to ensure that the new API version meets its performance objective before it's released.

 ## Helpful Resources